Serbian diner thanks those getting COVID shots with plates of roast meat

 “Our trade, catering, has been particularly hit... and if this (vaccination) is the way out, then we wanted to contribute,” he told Reuters.

-Local health authorities turned the main restaurant's hall into a vaccination point to deliver shots made by Pfizer/BioNtech (PFE.N), , and China's Sinopharm (1099.HK).
+Local health authorities turned the main restaurant’s hall into a vaccination point to deliver shots made by Pfizer/BioNtech, and China’s Sinopharm.

 “Today... we have (vaccines from) both East and West on the menu, to everybody’s taste,” said Raskovic.

-Last December, Serbia started a nationwide inoculation campaign, allowing people to choose either the Pfizer/BioNtech, AstraZeneca/Oxford (AZN.L), Russian Sputnik V or Sinopharm shot.
+Last December, Serbia started a nationwide inoculation campaign, allowing people to choose either the Pfizer/BioNtech, AstraZeneca/Oxford, Russian Sputnik V or Sinopharm shot.

 Bane Jajic, a 63 years-old man from Kragujevac, praised Raskovic’s idea while enjoying a plate of roast ox and a beer.